apriyadarshini/asset-management/README.md

 5) Try the analysts and assets APIs : http://localhost:8000/analysts/ and http://localhost:8000/assets/ .
 It should now display the details.
 6) logout: http://localhost:8000/logout/ and then try to access  http://localhost:8000/analysts/ and http://localhost:8000/assets/.
 This will now fail with authentiaiton required error.

-Analysts and Assets API accept both GET and POST requests.
+**Note** Analysts and Assets API accept both GET and POST requests.